Administrative details of CS115/MAS115

 Material from other CS courses

 CS115/MAS115 was designed by including some of the material that were previously taught in two other courses, CS110 and CS114.
-Often you may find that some document we assign refers to one of these courses.
-This is normal.
+Occasionally, we may also

-Exam: There will be a midterm exam before Spring break.
+Exam: There will be two midterm exams (see the schedule).

-Final Project: An artifact (paper or program) demonstrating your deeper understanding of the material will be due at the end of the semester.
+Final Project: A paper demonstrating your deeper understanding of the material will be due at the end of the semester.
 Here is the tentative description of the final project.

-The dates of the assignments, quizes, exam and final project are listed on the schedule.
+The dates of the assignments, quizzes, exam and final project are listed on the schedule.
 Please mark the dates in your

 The relative weight of each component is shown below: